Personal injury law firms in the United States spend more on lead generation per acquired client than almost any other professional service. TV ads.

 The total marketing spend for a mid-size US personal injury firm ranges from $30,000 to $200,000 per month.
 This spend generates inquiries.
 What happens to those inquiries after they arrive is where most PI firms lose the majority of the value they paid to generate.

 Research on legal intake behaviour consistently shows that 38 to 55 percent of inbound legal inquiries to PI firms receive no response within 24 hours.
-For a firm spending $80,000 per month on marketing and missing 40 percent of its leads at intake, the waste is $32,000 per month in paid lead generation that never converts to a consultation.
+For a firm spending $80,000 per month on marketing and missing 40 percent of its leads at intake, the waste is $32,000 per month in paid lead generation that may never become a consultation.

 The problem is structural, not intentional.
 Intake staff go home at 5 PM.
 Attorneys are in depositions, court, and client meetings during business hours.
 Calls that come in at 7 PM on a Thursday from a car accident victim who just left the emergency room go to voicemail.
 By 8 PM, that person has spoken to another firm that answered.

-AI operating systems for personal injury firms are built to make sure this never happens.
+AI operating systems for personal injury firms are built to reduce how often this happens.

 Personal injury clients are not calm buyers making a considered professional service decision.
-They are people who were just hurt, who are scared about medical bills, who do not know their rights, and who are making a fast decision under stress.
+They are people who were just hurt, who are scared about medical bills, who do not know what steps to take next, and who are making a fast decision under stress.

 When someone is in that state and they call a law firm, they want to talk to a person or a system that responds immediately.
 The emotional state of a fresh accident victim means they will go to the next firm without guilt, without hesitation, and without remembering the name of the one that did not pick up.